home-assistant/home-assistant.io/source/_integrations/airthings_ble.markdown

 {% include integrations/config_flow.md %}

 The Airthings BLE integration will automatically discover devices once the [Bluetooth](/integrations/bluetooth) integration is enabled and functional.
-This will include the device name and it's serial number.
+This will include the device name and its serial number.

 There are two ways of retrieving the 10-digit serial number of a Wave device:
 1. At the back of the device, located under the magnetic backplate.